A Short Guide to San Sebastián’s Pintxos

 And this tiny feature is at the heart of it all!
 The word pintxo means ‘spike’, ‘piercing’, or ‘skewer’ in both Spanish and Basque.

 But they’re not supposed to be a full meal.
-They’re more of a quick bite to eat that you enjoy while standing and chatting.
+They’re more of a quick bite to eat that you enjoy while standing, chatting and catching up with a friend or barperson.

 And let’s not forget hot pintxos!
 This controversial step in pintxo evolution came at the tail-end of the 20th century.